Happy Birthday, Rick Riordan, born 5 June 1964.

 - Secondly, read a lot!
 Read everything you can get your hands on.
 You will learn the craft of writing by immersing yourself in the voices, styles, and structures of writers who have gone before you.

 - Thirdly, write every day!
 Keep a journal.
 Jot down interesting stories you heard.
 Write descriptions of people you see.
 It doesn’t really matter what you write, but you must keep up practice.
-Writing is like a sport — you only get better if you practice.
+Writing is like a sport — you only get better if you practise.
 If you don’t keep at it, the writing muscles atrophy.

 - Fourth: writer’s block.
 Almost always, this happens because the writer doesn’t plan out where he or she is going to write before starting the book.
 Make a road map!
 Outline where each chapter will go.
-It doesn’t have to be very detailed, and you can always deviate, but if you plan ahead, you can minimize the time you spend staring at a blank screen.
+It doesn’t have to be very detailed, and you can always deviate, but if you plan ahead, you can minimise the time you spend staring at a blank screen.

 - Finally, don’t get discouraged!
 Writing a book is always hard work.
 It’s much easier to think of new ideas.
 You’ll get to the middle of the manuscript and you’ll think, “Oh, this is too hard.
 I think I’ll start another book instead and that will be easier.”
 DON’T!
 That new book won’t be any easier.
 Soldier through and finish.
 Don’t worry about mistakes on the first draft.
 Finish the manuscript and THEN go back and revise.
 When it’s time to submit your work, remember that rejection is a part of writing, and it hurts.
 The trick is to keep at it.
 Wallpaper your room with rejection notes, if you want, but don’t give up.